learningequality/kolibri-docs/docs/manage/command_line.rst

 .. warning:: This will permanently erase all the user data.

+.. _export_data_logs:

 Export Data Logs
 ****************

-During prolonged usage, Kolibri's database increases in size, which slows down the data logs export process from **Facility > Data**.
-Use the following command to export logs from the terminal or command prompt.
+If the data logs export process from **Facility > Data** is taking a long time, use the following command to export logs from the terminal or command prompt.

 .. code-block:: bash